(Stokes, 1887) Stokes, 1890

 - left side almost naked apart from 3–4 rows of short bristles and the dorsal brush

 - movement creeping, meandering, burrowing in detritus, rarely swimming

-Homalozoon vermiculare is a large, characteristic ciliate that can hardly be confused with other species.
+Homalozoon vermiculare is a large, characteristic ciliate that can hardly be confused with any other species.
 The body is slender and worm-like (s. fig. 1 a-e).
 In my population the specimens were about 500 µm long.
 The oral bulge is dome-shaped and densely covered with extrusomes (s. fig. 2).
 The moniliform macronucleus consists of 20-50 nodules, and is accompanied by numerous micronuclei (s. fig. 4).
-Parallel to the macronucleus is a row of 5–21 contractile vacuoles (s. fig. 4).
+In parallel to the macronucleus is a row of 5–21 contractile vacuoles (s. fig. 4).
 The posterior end is tapered and rounded.
 A distinctive feature of Homalozoon vermiculare is a so-called parapharyngeal mass, which is located below the mouth opening (s. figs. 2 and 3).
 It is often yellowish and has a granular character.
 It is described to consist of paraglycogen and various minerals.
 The exact purpose of the paraphyrangeal mass is not known.
 It is thought to play a role in the digestion of prey organisms, as it enters the food vacuole along with the prey when swallowed.

 I was able to observe Homalozoon vermiculare best on floating coverslips, where the ciliate likes to settle when a fauna of prey organisms (ciliates, rotifers) has already formed there.
-The specimens then slide along the coverslip with the right, ciliated side.
+The specimens then glide along the coverslip with the right, ciliated side.